Home Nursing Notes Fundamentals of Nursing The Art of Nursing Documentation and Reporting: A Guide to Do’s and...

 Incorrect: Drank plenty of water.

-Additionally, use proper punctuation marks to quote the patient’s statement.
+In addition, use proper punctuation marks to quote the patient’s statement.
+Behaviors are also noted instead of the patient’s feelings.

 Example: